Claudio Mendes

-Claudio Mendes Vicente (born 8 December 2000) is a professional footballer who plays as a left winger for Primeira Liga club Casa Pia.
-Born in Spain, he represents Guinea-Bissau at youth international level.
+Claudio Mendes Vicente (born 8 December 2000) is a professional footballer who plays as a left winger for Liga Portugal 2 club Penafiel on loan from Casa Pia.
+Born in Spain, he represented Guinea-Bissau at youth international level.

 Club career

 Born in Arrecife, Lanzarote, Canary Islands to Bissau-Guinean parents, Mendes represented SRCyD Torrelavega and CD Orientación Marítima as a youth before joining UD Las Palmas in 2019.
 Initially assigned to the C-team in Tercera División, he made his senior debut on 31 August of that year, coming on as a half-time substitute in a 1–2 away loss against CD Buzanada.

 Mendes scored his first senior goal on 7 September 2019, netting the last in a 3–0 home success over EMF Atlético Unión Güímar.
 In December, he also started to feature for the reserves in Segunda División B.

 Mendes made his first team debut with the Amarillos on 13 June 2020, replacing Juanjo Narváez late into a 0–0 Segunda División home draw against Girona FC; aged 19 years and 188 days, he became the third-youngest debutant of the club's history who was born in the isle of Lanzarote, only behind Sito and Antonio Betancort's debuts.

 Mendes scored his first professional goal on 20 September 2020, netting a last-minute equalizer in a 3–3 home draw against CF Fuenlabrada.
 On 25 January 2022, after being rarely used, he was loaned to Primera División RFEF side CF Rayo Majadahonda for the remainder of the campaign.

 On 3 August 2022, Mendes moved to fellow third division side UD Logroñés on loan for one year.
 On 19 July of the following year, he moved to UE Cornellà in the same tier on a permanent deal.